slack0/sumspeech/README.md

 The main intuition here is that the inference about the topic is valuable in evaluating which parts of a document or a speech are relevant to it.
-Using this intuition, this tool provides a summary of the most important topics of speeches based on speaking style (word usage) of a specific person (i.e., from a speech corpus).
+With this intuition, this tool provides a summary of the most important topics of speeches based on speaking style (word usage) of a specific person (i.e., from a speech corpus).
 Based on topic extraction and sentence/document vectorization, the tool extracts most